kamranahmedse/pennywise/readme.md

 * **Lean** small resource footprint, minimal User Interface.
 * **Cross-platform** works on MacOS, Windows and Linux

+## Installation

+Download and install the relevant distribution from the [releases page](http://github.com/kamranahmedse/pennywise/releases)

 ## Usecases

 > Here is the list of some of the possible usecases off the top of my head